Purdue Pharma in discussion on US$10 billion-US$12 billion offer to settle opioid claims: sources

 OxyContin maker Purdue Pharma and its owners, the Sackler family, are offering to settle more than 2,000 lawsuits against the company for US$10 billion to US$12 billion, NBC News reported on Tuesday, citing people familiar with the matter.

-REUTERS: OxyContin maker Purdue Pharma and its owners, the Sackler family, is in discussion to settle more than 2,000 lawsuits against the company for US$10 billion to US$12 billion, two people familiar with the matter said on Tuesday.
+REUTERS: OxyContin maker Purdue Pharma LP and its owners, the Sackler family, are in discussion to settle more than 2,000 lawsuits against the company for US$10 billion to US$12 billion, two people familiar with the matter said on Tuesday.

-Purdue is among several drugmakers and distributors that are facing lawsuits, seeking to hold them responsible for fueling the U.S. opioid addiction crisis, which has claimed thousands of lives.
+Purdue is among several drugmakers and distributors that have been sued seeking to hold them responsible for fueling an opioid addiction crisis in the United States, which claimed 400,000 lives from 1999 to 2017, according to the U.S. Centers for Disease Control and Prevention.

+The lawsuits have accused the Stamford, Connecticut-based Purdue Pharma of aggressively marketing prescription opioids while misleading prescribers and consumers about risks from their prolonged use.
+Purdue and the Sacklers have denied the allegations.

 Purdue said it was actively working with state attorneys general and other plaintiffs to reach a resolution, without specifying a settlement amount.